premkr228/Harris-Corner-Detection-and-HOG-Feature-Extraction-using-Computer-Vision/README.md

-# Harris Corner Detection and HOG Feature Extraction using Classical Computer Vision
+# Harris Corner Detection and HOG Feature Extraction using Computer Vision

 1. Objective of the Project